Muna (Muna album): Release and promotion

 "Silk Chiffon", featuring vocals from Phoebe Bridgers, was released as the album's lead single on September 7, 2021.
 The song is an ode to queer love, and accompanied by a music video paying homage to the 1999 film But I'm a Cheerleader.
-The song was sent to adult alternative radio on September 27, 2021 and hot adult contemporary radio on March 21, 2022.
+The song was sent to adult alternative radio on September 27, 2021, and hot adult contemporary radio on March 21, 2022.
+It received acclaim from critics.
 Muna performed the song on The Late Late Show with James Corden on November 8, 2021.

 On March 15, 2022, Muna announced the album and released the single "Anything but Me", a song about "leaving a partnership simply because it doesn’t feel right."
 The song was sent to adult alternative radio on March 28, 2022.
 Muna performed the song on The Ellen DeGeneres Show on April 18, 2022.

 "Kind of Girl" was released as the third single from the album on April 28, 2022.
 The song "explores the power of language and the words we use to describe who we are and who we want to be."
-The music video features the trio dressed in as cowboys to express the fluidity of gender The fourth single, "Home by Now" was released on May 25, 2022.
+The music video features the trio dressed in as cowboys to express the fluidity of gender.
+The fourth single, "Home by Now" was released on May 25, 2022.

-The band will embark on a North American tour in support of the album, followed by nine dates in the UK.
+The band embarked on a North American tour in support of the album, followed by nine dates in the UK.
+In March 2023, they performed at the Sydney WorldPride closing concert before supporting Lorde in her Solar Power Tour and in April 2023 they will continue into a second North American tour beginning with Coachella on April 14, 2023.